 Austria: Bankruptcy Code (Federal Law Gazette 1924/337) as amended; Banking Act (Federal Law Gazette 1993/532) as amended; Belgium: Law of 22 March 1993 on the governance and supervision of credit institutions; Denmark: Securities Trading Act, Lbleg 2002-07-09, num 587; Finland: Act on certain conditions of Securities and Currency Trading as well as Settlement Systems (26.11.99/1084); France: Monetary and Financial Code, Code Monétaire et Financier; Germany: Code of October 5, 1994 Insolvency Code (Insolvenzordnung), entered into force January, 1, 1999 (BGBI.
 I. S. 2866); Hungary: Act CXX of 2001 on Capital Markets (including amendments to certain provisions of Act XLIX of 1991 on Bankruptcy, Liquidation and Voluntary Winding up Proceedings); Ireland: Netting of Financial Contracts Act, 1995, supplemented by the Netting of Financial Contracts Act, 1995 (Designation of Financial Contracts) Regulations, 2000; Italy: Decree-Law Num.
 58/1998 (Testo Unico delle disposizioni in materia di intermediazione finanziaria); Luxembourg: Law of 6 of May of 1996 on the set off of claims and debts of the Financial Sector, as amended; Malta: Set-off and Netting on Insolvency Act - Act IV of 2003; Netherlands: Bankruptcy Act of 1893, as amended (Faillissementswet).
 Civil Code, Book 6, Chapter 12 (Burgerlijk wefbock); Poland: Article 85 of the Bankruptcy and Restructuring Law (came into force on 1 October 2003); Portugal: Decree-Law No. 1/97 of 7.01.1997 (Regula a aceitação pelo Estado das cláusulas de compensação, denominadas "netting" e "set-off", no âmbito de acordos sobre produtos financeiros derivados, celebrados nos mercados financeiros); Decree-Law No. 70/97 of 03.04.1997; Spain: Securities Market Law 37/1998 (Ley del Mercado de Valores) as amended by Law 44/2002 of 22 November 2002; and Sweden: Financial Instruments Trading Act (SFS 1991:980).
 Bankruptcy Act (1987:672).
-In England & Wales the enforceability of netting is established at common law, although Rule 4.90 of the Insolvency Rules some cases specifies the terms and conditions under which the enforceability of insolvency close-out netting should be recognised.
-Article 25 of the Banks Winding-up Directive implies, so far as a credit institution is concerned, that the netting legislation of the credit institution's home state is no longer relevant in any way to determining the enforceability of the netting agreement where the netting agreement is governed by the law of a jurisdiction other than the credit institution's home state, even where this latter contractual jurisdiction is that of a country outside the EU.
+In England & Wales the enforceability of netting is established at common law, although Rule 4.90 of the Insolvency Rules 1986, S.I.
+1925, also makes provision for mandatory set-off of mutual credits, mutual debts or other dealings between a company that goes into liquidation and its creditors.

+home state is no longer relevant in any way to determining the enforceability of the netting agreement where the netting agreement is governed by the law of a jurisdiction other than the credit institution's home state, even where this latter contractual jurisdiction is that of a country outside the EU.